 Depending on the type of storage you select as a backup target, Veeam Backup & Replication uses data blocks of different size to process VMs, which optimizes the size of a backup file and job performance.
 You can choose one of the following storage optimization options:

-- The Local target (16 TB + backup files) option is recommended for backup jobs that can produce very large full backup files — larger than 16 TB.
+- The Local target (large blocks) option is recommended for backup jobs that can produce very large full backup files — larger than 16 TB.
 With this option selected, Veeam Backup & Replication uses data block size of 4096 KB.

-If you select to use data blocks of small size to dedupicate a large backup file, the backup file will be cut into a great number of data blocks.
+If you select to use data blocks of small size to deduplicate a large backup file, the backup file will be cut into a great number of data blocks.
 As a result, Veeam Backup & Replication will produce a very large deduplication metadata table which can potentially overgrow memory and CPU resources of your backup repository.
-For backup files over 16 TB, it is recommended to choose the Local target (16 TB + backup size) option.
+For backup files over 16 TB, it is recommended to choose the Local target (large blocks) option.
 With this option selected, Veeam Backup & Replication will use data blocks of 4 MB.
 Large data blocks produce a smaller metadata table that requires less memory and CPU resources to process.
 Note, however, that this storage optimization option will provide the lowest deduplication ratio and the largest size of incremental backup files.

 If you upgrade to Veeam Backup & Replication 9.0 from the previous product version, this option will be displayed as Local target (legacy 8MB block size) in the list and will still use blocks size of 8 MB.
 It is recommended that you switch to an option that uses a smaller block size and create an active full backup to apply the new setting.